Backups, Insurance, and Incidence Response Policies: Why MSPs Need All 3

 Insurance Demands Raise the Bar for Security

 Unfortunately, despite frequent warnings, regular breaches, and the fatal consequences of cyber incidents, many MSPs continue to forego insurance and allow clients to remain unprotected.
-Insurance companies have noticed, and premiums are rising, policies are more demanding, and applications are intensifying.
+Insurance companies have noticed – causing premiums to rise, making policies more demanding, and intensifying applications.
 Businesses used to get coverage by simply answering three questions: are you using a firewall?
 Antivirus?
 Encryption?
 Today, applications are upwards of 20 pages examining your administrative, physical, and technical safeguards.
 A big portion of that application is assessing the vendors and solutions you use and ensuring your clients have comprehensive cybersecurity protections in place.

 Art sees stricter policy demands as having a positive implication for the channel.
 “It’s going to force MSPs to implement more security safeguards.
 It’s going to force their SMB clients to implement the security safeguards that MSPs have struggled to convince them to implement.
 If you can convince clients they need cyber insurance, it’s the carriers that are going to force clients to implement the right security, or they’re not going to be insured.”
-The trickle-down security effect will undoubtedly lead to minimum security requirements, increase the cost of doing business, and expand the role of a vCISOs and CIOs – but it will also protect the consumer and business-critical data and enable recovery from cyberattacks.
+The trickle-down security effect will undoubtedly lead to minimum security requirements, increase the cost of doing business, and expand the role of vCISOs and CIOs – but it will also protect the consumer and business-critical data and enable recovery from cyberattacks.

 Overcoming a Breach is All in the Details